-Asparagus salad is great because it makes one of those easy side dishes or even asparagus meals on its own.
-If you’re looking for an asparagus easy recipe (that kids will love, too!), this is it!
-Perfect salad ideas for an anytime snack or meal!
+Asparagus salad drizzled with balsamic vinaigrette is one of our favorite spring salads when asparagus season starts.
+This vegetable recipe is great because it makes one of those easy side dishes or even asparagus meals on its own.
+If you’re looking for an asparagus easy recipe or perfect salad ideas (that kids will love, too!), this is it!
+Add it to chopped summer asparagus salads list, too!

-Before we get to the asparagus salad recipe, let’s cover some facts about asparagus and questions people often have about the vegetable.
+Before we get to the roasted asparagus salad recipe, let’s cover some facts about asparagus and questions people often have about the vegetable.
+(These are fun to go through when cooking with kids, too!)

 What part of asparagus should you eat?